 Even in an individual human being, there is no such thing as a static T4-T3 conversion rate because TSH fluctuates.

-In normal thyroid physiology, your TSH and thyroid gland cooperate to fine tune your bloodstream’s T4 and T3 supply so that a proper ratio and amount gets into cells.
+In normal thyroid physiology, your TSH-receptor signals and thyroid gland cooperate to fine tune your bloodstream’s T4 and T3 supply so that a proper ratio and amount gets into cells.
 When T4-T3 conversion fall short outside the thyroid and T3 levels are at risk of falling low, the TSH-regulated healthy thyroid steps up to maintain the ideal T3 level and T3:T4 ratio for our individual body.
 (See a review of the science on thyroidal compensation: Thyroid T3 secretion compensates for T4-T3 conversion.)

 If you take away healthy thyroid tissue, you take away its D2 (and its D1), and its TSH-guided potential to boost T3 secretion.